OLC-Bioinformatics/ConFindr/docs/install.md

 Here are the steps to getting databases downloaded:

-- Register for a PubMLST account if you do not already have one.
+1. Register for a PubMLST account if you do not already have one.
 Link to register is [here](https://pubmlst.org/bigsdb).
 Click on `Register for a site-wide account.`

-- Login to your account at [https://pubmlst.org/bigsdb](https://pubmlst.org/bigsdb) and request access to Ribosomal MLST genome and Ribosomal MLST locus/sequence definitions under `Registrations`.
+2. Log in to your account at [https://pubmlst.org/bigsdb](https://pubmlst.org/bigsdb) and request access to Ribosomal MLST genome and Ribosomal MLST locus/sequence definitions under `Registrations`.
 Additionally, email Keith Jolley (keith.jolley@zoo.ox.ac.uk) and request a consumer key and consumer secret so that you'll be able to access the database programatically.

-- Once you've gotten your consumer key and consumer secret from Keith, put them into a text file with the key on the first line and the secret on the second.
+3. Once you've gotten your consumer key and consumer secret from Keith, put them into a text file with the key on the first line and the secret on the second.
 It should look something like the below
 snippet: